eduuh/blog/content/en/posts/refactoringtocolemak.md

 authorDesc: CommandLine enthusiastic , Javascript and dotnet developer # author description
 ---

-### Background
+#### Background

 I will write how a made a switch to colemak.
-However, until recently, I was still trying to mimic the vim keybindings from qwerty.
-This is a post where i dicucss the changes I made to ensure that I never have to strech my fingers in odd ways again.
-The main idea is expressed well by [vim-colemak](https://github.com/jooize/vim-colemak)
+However, until recently, I was still trying to mimic the vim keybindings from qwerty to a colemak equivalent.
+This is a post where i discuss the changes I made to ensure that I never have to strech my fingers in odd ways again.
+The main idea is expressed well by [vim-colemak](https://github.com/jooize/vim-colemak).

 Most of my configuration is based on [bunnyfly](https://github.com/bunnyfly/dotfiles).
-A colemak user
+A colemak user, who have inspired my Journey.

 {{<boxmd>}}
 ```layouts
 Colemak layout:                  |                 QWERTY layout: